-- Two science (engineers often substitute a CIT faculty member for one of these) faculty members whose classes you have taken
+- One to two science (engineers often substitute a CIT faculty member for one of these) faculty members whose classes you have taken

 - One humanities faculty member whose class(es) you have taken